vaibhav9933/API-INTEGRATION/README.md

 This project is a responsive weather application built as part of a Full-Stack Web Development internship.
 The objective is to demonstrate API integration by fetching and dynamically displaying real-time data from a public API.
 The application fetches weather data using the OpenWeatherMap API and presents it in an intuitive and responsive user interface.

 Features

-Dynamic API Integration:
+1. Dynamic API Integration:

  Real-time weather information fetched via the OpenWeatherMap API.

  Displays city-specific data such as temperature, weather conditions, humidity, and wind speed.

-Responsive Design:
+2. Responsive Design:

  Designed with a mobile-first approach using CSS and Flexbox.

  Ensures compatibility with desktops, tablets, and smartphones.

-Error Handling:
+3.Error Handling:

  User-friendly messages for invalid input or API errors.

-Interactive and Modern UI:
+4.Interactive and Modern UI:

  Clean design with gradients, shadows, and smooth transitions.

  Styled using Google Fonts and CSS for a visually appealing experience.

 Tech Stack

-HTML: Structure of the webpage.
+1.HTML: Structure of the webpage.

-CSS: Styling and responsiveness.
+2.CSS: Styling and responsiveness.

-JavaScript: API integration and DOM manipulation.
+3.JavaScript: API integration and DOM manipulation.

-OpenWeatherMap API: Data source for weather details.
+4.OpenWeatherMap API: Data source for weather details.

 How It Works

-Users input a city name and click the "Get Weather" button.
+1.Users input a city name and click the "Get Weather" button.

-The app fetches weather data from the API and displays it dynamically.
+2.The app fetches weather data from the API and displays it dynamically.

-If input is invalid, appropriate error messages are shown.
+3.If input is invalid, appropriate error messages are shown.

 Future Improvements

 Expand functionality to include additional APIs (e.g., news or forecast data).

 Add autocomplete for city names.